algorox/genesis/README.md

 - I expect that you may need to install some classes that do not come as part of the standard SuperCollider install

-  - If so, SuperCollider provides comprehensive messaging which should help you identify what's missing
+  - If so, SuperCollider provides comprehensive error messaging which should help you identify what's missing

   - Use the guide [here](https://supercollider.github.io/sc3-plugins/)